The Board of Clallam County Commissioners announces openings on Advisory Boards and Committees. Specific categories are noted where applicable.

 Acts in an advisory capacity to research agricultural issues, provide information and convey the interests and desires of farmers and others in the agricultural community to the Board of Commissioners.
 There are openings for representatives of Farmer in Commissioner District II, Farmer in Commissioner District III, At-large farmer, and (2) Non-farmer At-large.

-Serves as a liaison between the County and the contractor for animal shelter services and as an objective, fact-finding body when the Board, the contractor, or the Sheriff’s Office requests the advice of the committee.
-There are openings for a representative of District I, District III, Tribal Government, Veterinarian, Equine, and Friends of Forks Animals (FOFA).
+Serves as a liaison between the County and the contractor for animal shelter services and as an objective, factfinding body when the Board, the contractor, or the Sheriff’s Office requests the advice of the committee.
+There are openings for a representative of District I, District II, District III, Tribal Government, Veterinarian, Equine, and Friends of Forks Animals (FFA).

 Hears and decides appeals of orders, decisions, or determinations made by the Building Official relative to the application and interpretation of the codes adopted in Clallam County Code 21.01, Building and Construction Code.
-There are openings for representatives of Architect and an Alternate.
+There are openings for representatives of an Alternate, General Contractor, and ICC Certified Fire Marshal, Fire Inspector, or Fire Plan Examiner.

 Assists in gathering and analyzing information, making recommendations, and advancing the orderly growth and development of the area.
-There is an opening for an at-large representative.
+There are openings for representatives of an at-large and Business owners (Clallam Bay/Sekiu Chamber of Commerce) positions.

 Responsible for gathering accurate information regarding Clallam Bay-Sekiu sewer operations, rates and billing procedures, and making recommendations to the Board of Commissioners.
-There are openings for representatives of three committee member positions.
+There are openings for representatives of one committee member position.

-Volunteers act in an advisory capacity to plan and make recommendations to the Board of Commissioners and the Department of Health and Human Services regarding programs and services for persons who have mental retardation, cerebral palsy, epilepsy, autism, other neurological impairments, or developmental disabilities and their families through service contracts with provider agencies.
-There are openings for representatives of three committee member positions.
+Volunteers act in an advisory capacity to plan and make recommendations to the Board of Commissioners and the Department of Health and Human Services regarding programs and services for persons who have intellectual disability, cerebral palsy, epilepsy, autism, other neurological impairments, or developmental disabilities and their families through service contracts with provider agencies.
+There are openings for representatives of four committee member positions.

 FAIR ADVISORY BOARD (5)